apache/www-site/content/dev/infrastructure.md

 The ASF does not have offices or buildings.
 Its only physical existence is the technical infrastructure that enables it to operate, and the staff.

-The ASF Infrastructure team, known as "Infra", supports services that help the ASF and its projects to function and flourish, including:
+The ASF Infrastructure team, known as "Infra", supports services that help the ASF and its projects to function and flourish, including but not limited to:

 - web serving environment (web sites and wikis)